backstage/backstage/.changeset/sour-insects-marry.md

 ---
+'@backstage/core': patch
 '@backstage/plugin-pagerduty': patch
 ---

-Allows the TriggerButton component to render when key is missing
+Adds onClick and other props to IconLinkVertical Allows TriggerButton component to render when pager duty key is missing Refactors TriggerButton and PagerDutyCard not to have shared state